ucsd-ml-arts/generative-text-andy/README.md

 ## Technical Notes

 I try to change different hyperparameters to make the outcome more meaningful.
 By changing the temperture hypermeter low and embedding dim high, I am getting a more meaning ful text.
 The outcome difference between different trainning data is also more significant.

+It is also very interesting that if the epoch is too large; the model will over trained.
+It will keep output the same text line.
+Hence, a number of 50 will be enough.

 ## Reference